lukasturcani/stk/docs/source/construction_overview.rst

 The third benefit of the topology graph is that it allows users to easily modify the construction of molecules by placing different building blocks on different vertices.
-The user can use the *building_block_vertices* parameter with any topology graph.

 The fourth benefit of the topology graph is that the construction of a molecule is broken down into a independent steps.
 Each vertex